hannah880/ai-study-assistant/README.md

 When a user asks a question:

-1. The question is converted into a vector embedding.
+1. The questions are converted into a vector embedding.
 2. The application compares it with embeddings from the uploaded notes.
-3. Cosine similarity is used to identify the most relevant chunks.
+3. Cosine similarity is used to identify the most relevant parts.
-4. Only the relevant study material is passed to the language model.
+4. Only the relevant study material is passed onto the language model.
-5. The model generates an answer based on the retrieved notes.
+5. The model generates an answer based on the extracted notes.

-This allows the AI to answer questions using the student's own material rather than relying only on general model knowledge.
+Uploading documents allows the AI to answer questions using the student's own material rather than relying only on other materials.

 ---

 ## Quiz System

-The quiz feature uses retrieved study-note content to generate multiple-choice questions.
+The quiz feature uses retrieved study-note content to generate mcq questions.

 The application: